-TIP #2: Harvest at the right time
+TIP #2: Harvest Garlic at the right time

 The foliage will begin to turn brown and collapse when it’s time to harvest your garlic.
-Simply pull it out of your Gardenuity grow bag and hang in a dry, dark place with good air flow to properly cure.
+Simply pull it out of your Gardenuity grow bag and hang in a dry, dark place with good airflow to properly cure.
 This will allow you to store the bulb longer and extend your culinary use.

-TIP #3: Enjoy the entire harvest
+TIP #3: Enjoy the entire Garlic Harvest

 The garlic bulb you know is obviously delicious, but so is the foliage!
 Eat it raw or cooked on a variety of dishes.
 In the spring, when the garlic develops a flower stalk or scape, that’s a sign to do some pruning.
 The plant needs to put its energy into root development, not seed production so cut that garlic scape to the base and eat it.
 Scapes are delicious grilled or roasted whole, or chopped into garlic scape pesto and served with pasta.

 Most of all, have fun growing your Gardenuity garlic garden!
 Feel good knowing that you are helping reduce food miles.
 Spread the word to your friends and family.
 Together, we can all contribute to make the world a more sustainable place — one Gardenuity garden at a time!